-1110.7(G) Correspondent / Mailing Address for the Certificate of Registration
+11151110.7(G) Correspondent / Mailing Address for the Certificate of Registration

-The applicant should provide the name, email address, telephone number, fax number (if any), and mailing address for the person or persons who should be contacted if the U.S. Copyright Office has questions or concerns regarding the application.
+The applicant should provide the name, email address, telephone number, fax number, and email address (if any)), and mailing address for the person or persons who should be contacted if the U.S. Copyright Office has questions or concerns regarding the application.
 This information should be provided on the Correspondent screen.